 By comparing your reviews with your competitors, you can see how well your business is performing.
 If you consistently have a lower NPS than your competitors, chances are that there’s something that you can learn from their business operations.

-Finding Net Promoter Score with Customer Surveys
+Finding Net Promoter Score with customer surveys

 Of course, you don’t have to just wait for customers to submit reviews to find your Net Promoter Score.
 You can also send Net Promoter Score surveys to your customers via email and/or text.